-Golf venue for 2020 Games to vote on female bar
+2020 golf venue to vote on ending ban on women: reports

 In 2014, the Royal and Ancient Golf Club of St Andrews decided to allow women to join after 260 years of exclusion, and Augusta National, home of the U.S. Masters, ended its men-only membership in 2012.

-(Reporting by Nick Mulvenney in Sydney, editing by Peter Rutherford)
+(Reporting by Nick Mulvenney in Sydney and Chris Gallagher in Tokyo; Editing by Peter Rutherford)